Jan Biziel

-Jan Biziel (1858-1934) was a German and Polish physician, social activist, city councilor of Bydgoszcz.
+Jan Biziel (1858–1934) was a German and Polish physician, social activist, city councilor of Bydgoszcz.
 He was designated "Honorary Citizen of Bydgoszcz" in 1930.

 Biography

-Jan Łukasz Biziel was born on October 12, 1858, in Osieczna, Leszno County.
+Jan Łukasz Biziel was born on 12 October 1858 in Osieczna, Leszno County.
 He was the son of Rozalia née Pajkert and Franciszek Biziel, a farmer.
 He was the younger son of a very large family, having 4 brothers and 6 sisters.
 He attended the gymnasium in Leszno from 1872 to 1879, then he studied medicine at Leipzig's and Greifswald's universities.

 He started his medical practice in Chełmno: there he gained experience in the field of medical knowledge and perfected his practice.
 In particular he worked under the attention of Ludwik Rydygier, the famous Polish surgeon who later became professor at the Jagiellonian University of Kraków.
 Leaving Chełmno, he spent the next five years in Krzywiń, hometown of his wife Maria.

 In 1902, they moved to Wrocław where Jan worked for four years at the hospital: their third daughter was born there.
-Finally on March 28, 1906, the Biziel family moved to Bromberg, living at 3 Cieszkowskiego street.
+Finally, on 28 March 1906, the Biziel family moved to Bromberg, living at 3 Cieszkowskiego street.
 The Biziel's later purchased a house at May 3 street (Nr.8), which Pelagia, one of their daughter, kept till after WWII.

 At that time, there were already several private and public hospitals in Bromberg/Bydgoszcz.
 Most of the physicians were German: Jan Biziel joined the small group of Polish doctors which included, among others, Emil Warmiński, the first Polish medic in the city.